cocoroutine/quilted/README.md

 There can be many icons representing different sites.
 If your handle is the same for many sites they be grouped together.
 Clicking on a grouped set of icons should only lead to the first of your sites.

+### Open Spec

+Anyone can freely use, modify and implement this spec.